getdock/public-docs/oauth.rst

 ----------------------------------------------------------------

 You now have an ``authorization_code`` that you can use on a call to ``GET https://app.dock.io/api/v1/oauth/access-token`` to get the actual ``access token``.
 This is the Token that is to be stored for this User in your application.
-Remember: this call needs to be made from the backend so the traffic is not visible in the User's browser.
 The following params are expected in the URL for this call:

 - ``grant_type``: the string "authorization_code" is expected by default.
 - ``code``: the ``authorization_code`` that you received in Step 2.
-- ``client_id``: the id you received when you registered your Application.
+- ``client_id``: the id you received when you registered your application.
 - ``code_verifier``: the ``code_verifier`` you generated in Step 0.